 Search Federal Trademark Records

-Go to the US Trademark Electronic Search System (TESS) and type in your business name idea.
-The results of the trademark search will inform you if the name you picked is available.
+Go to the US Trademark Electronic Search System (TESS) and type your business name idea.
+The trademark search results will inform you if the name you picked is available.

 Register Your Business Name

 Once you settle on a name that reflects your brand identity, you should take action to protect it.
 There are several ways to register your business name.
-Each method has a different purpose, and some may be legally required depending on your business structure and location.
+Each method has a different purpose; some may be legally required depending on your business structure and location.

 These four ways to register a business name are legally independent.
-Most small businesses try to use the same name for each kind of registration, but it’s not mandatory to do so.
+Most small businesses try to use the same name for each kind of registration, but it’s not mandatory.

 Tools and Tech for New Businesses

 Technology can lend you some creative thought in your brainstorming process.
-So when starting a new business, make sure you gear up with all the right tools and software equipment.
+So, when starting a new business, ensure you gear up with all the right tools and software equipment.

 No team can effectively run without a project management tool.
-Whether that’s keeping track of accounting tasks or your overall editorial calendar, such a platform is vital.
-You can also use a tool to self-assess you and your business to discover your true values, personality, and targets to test the match of your brand name with your business values.
+Such a platform is vital whether that’s keeping track of accounting tasks or your overall editorial calendar.
+You can also use a tool to self-assess yourself and your business to discover your actual values, personality, and targets to test the match of your brand name with your business values.

 In the initial stages of growing your business, that’s the last thing you want to happen.
 So invest in that type of software and be aware of how your workforce handles your data.